 Critical Language Scholarship

 Provides eight to ten weeks of fully-funded overseas language and cultural immersion for the study of a language that is critical to U.S. national security.
 The program seeks participants from a wide range of fields of study and selects participants based on their commitment to language learning and plans to apply their language skills to their future academic or professional pursuits.
 Eligibility is limited to current undergraduates who are U.S. citizens.
-Students should begin the application process in early Fall of the year in which they plan to apply.

 - All class levels are eligible.
 You must be enrolled in an accredited U.S. degree-granting program at the time of the application.